Derrick-Mulati/Ray-Bodaboda/README.md

 * Improving parking facilities and security in popular parking locations can provide peace of mind to riders and reduce the risk of theft or damage to their bikes.

 These recommendations are based on the provided data, and it is important to conduct further market research and analysis to tailor strategies and initiatives according to the specific needs and preferences of the target audience.

+## Next Step
+* Research Competitors: Identify the key competitors in the electric motorbike and fuel bike markets.
+Look for both local and global manufacturers and suppliers.
+Consider factors such as market share, reputation, and customer base.

+* Gather Data: Collect data and information about each competitor.
+This can be done through various methods: Visit Competitors' Websites: Explore their websites to gather information about their product offerings, specifications, pricing, and promotional activities.
+Review Market Reports: Look for industry reports, market studies, and analyses related to electric motorbikes and fuel bikes.
+These reports can provide valuable insights into market trends, growth projections, and competitor strategies.

+* Analyze Competitor Data: Once you have gathered the necessary information, analyze and compare the data for each competitor.
+Look for patterns, trends, and differences in areas such as pricing, performance, range, charging infrastructure, maintenance costs, customer satisfaction, and market reach.

+*